LostInBrittany/polymer-beers/step-03/README.md

 </script>
 ```

-So now we have a `beers` variable in our element, that can be access in the JS side using `this.beers` and in the `dom-model` side using  `{{beers}}`.
+So now we have a `beers` property in our element, that can be access in the JS side using `this.beers` and in the `dom-model` side using  `{{beers}}`.

 As you can see, for each beer we have the `name` and `description` properties that `beer-list-item` needs, and also added an `alcohol` property that our element isn't capable to use yet.

 ## Data-binding

 A reasonable thing to do for our `beer-list` would be to spawn a `beer-list-element` for each beer in the `beers` array.
 How can we do that?
-By using Polymer's [data binding helper element](https://www.polymer-project.org/1.0/docs/devguide/templates.html), concretly a template repeater (dom-repeat):
+By using Polymer's [data binding helper element](https://www.polymer-project.org/1.0/docs/devguide/templates.html), concretely a template repeater (`dom-repeat`):

 ```html
 <dom-module id="beer-list">